 Refers to a single entry on the Firewall > Rules screen.
 A rule instructs the firewall how to match or handle network traffic.

 Refers to a group of rules collectively.
 Either all firewall rules as a whole, or a set of rules in a specific context such as the rules on an interface tab.
-The complete firewall ruleset is the sum of all user configured and automatically added rules, which are covered further throughout this chapter.
+The complete firewall ruleset is the sum of all user configured and automatically added rules, which are covered further throughout this section.

-Rulesets on the Interface tabs are evaluated on a first match basis by pfSense.
+Rulesets on the Interface tabs are evaluated on a first match basis.
 This means that reading the ruleset for an interface from top to bottom, the first rule that matches will be the one used by the firewall.
 Evaluation stops after reaching this match and then the firewall takes the action specified by that rule.
 Always keep this in mind when creating new rules, especially when crafting rules to restrict traffic.
 The most permissive rules should be toward the bottom of the list, so that restrictions or exceptions can be made above them.

 The Floating tab is the lone exception to this rule processing logic.
-It is covered in a later section of this chapter.
+See Ethernet (Layer 2) Rules and Floating Rules for details.

-pfSense is a stateful firewall, which means it remembers information about connections flowing through the firewall so that reply traffic can be allowed automatically.
+pfSense software is a stateful firewall, which means it remembers information about connections flowing through the firewall so that it can automatically allow reply traffic.
 This data is retained in the State Table.
 The connection information in the state table includes the source, destination, protocol, ports, and more: Enough to uniquely identify a specific connection.